slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

     mkdir build && cd build

     # configure & generate Makefiles using cmake
-    # configure by listing all your options
+    # by listing all your options (alternately use ccmake described below)
     # cmake3 for some systems
     cmake ../slsDetectorPackage -DCMAKE_INSTALL_PREFIX=/your/install/path